Solarized: Design

 Schoonover first worked on Ruby and Haskell syntax highlighting to make sure their overall "typographic color" looked consistent.
 Schoonover had trouble getting the shade of red correct.
-The use of the colors yellow and blue were personal choices for Schoonover: yellow associated with "pleasant sounds, shapes, and pieces of music" due to minor synesthesia, and blue representing how he imagines drowning in the ocean to be like because of his thalassophobia.
+The use of the colors yellow and blue were personal choices for Schoonover: yellow associated with "pleasant sounds, shapes, and pieces of music" due to minor synesthesia, and blue representing how he imagined drowning in the ocean to be like because of his thalassophobia.
 Schoonover expressed concern that ports might use an uneven mix of colors or too many colors.
 The light and dark schemes have symmetric CIELAB lightness differences in their base colors, preserving perceived contrast.
 The 16-color palette was also designed to scale down to multiple five-color palettes for design work.